 WordPress.com vs WordPress.org – Analytics: Verdict

 WordPress.org lets you install Google Analytics for free, making it the better platform for tracking site performance.
-It’s clear that WordPress’ built-in analytics are far from sufficient, offering the most basic of insight.
-This means installing Google Analytics is a must for anyone running anything other than a casual, personal site.

 Much like an award-winning rose bush, you’ll have to maintain your WordPress site.
 Fail to do so, and it’ll become a thorn in your side.